tonytvo/refactoring-snippets/README.md

   - purpose of refactoring is to make code easier to understand and cheaper to modify
     - it's a necessary part of iterative and incremental development.
 You don't plan the entire design up front, you take working code and change the design to support new functionality
     - when you run into code that harder than necessary to understand and modify.
 You do a series of safe refactoring on it to improve readability and reduce complexity
     - the trick is to practice so that you can execute the refactoring without conscious thought.
-Without enough patience and practice, you have to switch more often among the questions "which refactoring will improve this design?" and "how do I perform this micro-step?".
+With enough patience and practice, you can execute refactoring with unconscious thoughts and you don't have to switch often among the questions "which refactoring will improve this design?" and "how do I perform this micro-step?".
     - once you could do refactoring without conscious thoughts, instead of thinking "I know how to safely lead the design where I want it to go", to the more powerful "I can just start removing duplication and improving names and a good design will emerge" and you might find helpful designs that are simpler than the ones that your intuition can see.
   - introduce indirection layer
     - we typically create the warm and dry place